-Leica S Typ 007 versus Nikon D850
+Leica S Typ 007 vs Nikon D850

-The Leica S (Typ 007) and the Nikon D850 are two professional cameras that were announced, respectively, in September 2014 and July 2017.
+The Leica S (Typ 007) and the Nikon D850 are two professional cameras that were officially introduced, respectively, in September 2014 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a medium format (S Typ 007) and a full frame (D850) sensor.
-The Leica has a resolution of 37.5 megapixel, whereas the Nikon provides 45.4 MP.
+The Leica has a resolution of 37.5 megapixels, whereas the Nikon provides 45.4 MP.

 Body comparison: Leica S Typ 007 vs Nikon D850